-Also recorded were the sounds created by the physical surroundings of the installation.
-The walls, the steps, the railing and handrail that ran up and down all became part of the collection of samples that would go towards creating the piece for this collaboration.
+Also recorded were the sounds created by knocking and striking the physical surroundings of the installation; the walls, the steps, the railing and handrail that ran up and down the staircase.
+These all became part of the collection of samples that would go towards creating the piece for this collaboration.

 An edited clip from the original (20minute) Re: Re: piece

-In conversation with Huang we talked about her approach to installing this specific work in large scale locations, and how the placement of the books ends up leaving an organic feel to them.
-Almost as if the books were growing.
-At times they look like moths, at times they look like mushrooms sprouting through cracks within the walls.
+At times Huang's installation looks like moths, at times they look like mushrooms sprouting through cracks within the walls.
 Soon the viewer forgets that they are books altogether.
 The installation also begins to connect to itself across space.
 A few books that first seemed isolated up in a corner soon connect visually as the viewer begins to trace lines through the space 3-dimensionally.

 I wanted the audio to echo and enhance this.
 And so I set out to create a piece of music that over time moves from seeming randomness to complete synchronicity.

 At first, the sounds start out random; almost as if Huang is still in the space hammering the books to the walls.
 All the sounds are random, starting and stopping with no distinct pattern.
 Then, the space itself echoes back and the installation is filled with a variety of sounds - of railings, of nails, of pages turning.
 Over gradual time the piece finds its balance as various elements start to line up.
-Hammering falls into rhythm, page turns begin to create a beat, sounds of screws and page tears start to feel as if they are being conducted and an orchestra is suddenly made of books, hammers, iron, and paper, all of which leads to a crescendo that ends just as inexplicably as it started.
+Hammerings fall into rhythm, page-turns begin to create a pulse, sounds of screws and page-tears start to feel as if they are being conducted and an orchestra is suddenly made of books, hammers, iron, and paper, all of which leads to a crescendo that ends just as inexplicably as it started.